gil0mendes/Initium/docs/initium-protocol.md

 left to the kernel to give it maximum flexibility in mapping things how it wants.

+Only `INITIUM_VIDEO_LFB` is supported on EFI platforms.
+If a video mode image tag is not included, a default video mode will be set ( if the platform has video output support).

 There are some information tags which are specific to EFI-based platforms.
 These are detailed below.